 Unlike the Milford Sound Track, a Milford Sound boat cruise is great any time of the year!
-In fact, going in the middle of winter like we did was great because it was not very busy and the surrounding mountains were covered in snow!
+In fact, going in the middle of winter as we did was perfect because it was not very busy and the surrounding mountains were covered in snow!
 We found parking without any problems, there was no traffic on the roads, and our boat cruise wasn’t packed full of people.

 During the summer months (Dec to Feb) is the busiest season which means if you are driving there yourself, you will need to bring along patience in order to find parking.

-What You See on the Milford Sound Boat Cruise (Points of Interest)
+What You See on a Milford Sound Boat Cruise (Points of Interest)

 This is the first waterfall you will see, and it is powerful!
 On the right-hand side as soon as you depart from the jetty, you will see this magnificent waterfall and know that going on a Milford Sound cruise was the right choice!